Mastercard-Gateway/simplify-android-sdk/README.md

 ### Manual Card / Custom UI

 If you are using your own UI to collect card data from the user, you should build a Simplify Card object with this data.
-Refer to the [CardToken API docs](https://www.simplify.com/commerce/docs/apidoc/cardToken#create) for the minimum required fields when tokenizing a card.
+Refer to the [CardToken API docs](https://www.simplify.com/commerce/docs/apidoc/cardToken#create) for the minimum required fields to tokenize a card.

     // create a new card object
     Card card = new Card()